 Let’s look at your overall profit/loss for the potential outcomes.

-As you can see, regardless of whether Arsenal win, lose or draw, you’ll incur a slight loss of no more than £0.26.
-However, this loss is worth it as you’ve just qualified for a £20 free bet!
+As you can see, regardless of whether Spain win, lose or draw, you’ll incur a slight loss of £0.52.
+However, this loss is worth it, as you’ve just qualified for £50 in free bets!

 Nice work!
 You’ve just completed your first matched bet!

-Now, you could just place your free bet on anything you like and see if it wins or loses, but you’d be relying on luck!
-With matched betting, you want to know that you’ll profit from that free bet.
+Now, you could just place your free bets on anything you like and see if they win or lose, but you’d be relying on luck!
+With matched betting, you want to know you’ll profit from those free bets.
 How do you do that?
 You simply repeat the process you’ve just done.

-Your £20 free bet at Coral should be credited when you place your qualifying bet.
+Your 5 x £10 free bets at Betfred should be credited within 10 hours of your qualifying bet settling.
 Again, it’s important to check the free bet terms for specific requirements.

-As with most free bets, your Coral free bet is ‘stake not returned‘, meaning Coral won’t return your £20 stake to you with any winnings.
+As with most free bets, your Betfred free bets are ‘stake not returned‘, meaning Betfred won’t return your £10 stakes to you with any winnings.
 You only get back what would have been your profit on a standard bet.
-The free bet is valid for 7 days.
+The free bets are valid for 7 days.
+Three of your £10 free bets are valid on any sport, while the remaining two are valid on accumulators.

 Place your back bet

-At the time of writing, I’ve found the following odds for a Premier League match between Leeds and Man City.
+When writing, I’ve found the following odds for a Euro 2024 football match between Croatia and Albania.

 Smarkets

-The odds for Leeds are pretty high, and back odds of 10.00 and lay odds of 11.00 are nice and close.
+The odds for Albania are pretty high, and the back odds of 8.00 and lay odds of 9.20 are nice and close.

-You can go ahead and place your £20 free bet at Coral.
-You’ll need to select it using the dropdown on your bet slip.
+You can go ahead and place your first £10 free bet at Betfred.
+You can use your free bets balance via the checkbox on your bet slip.

 Place your lay bet

-Again, you need to calculate how much you need for your lay stake at Smarkets.
-This time on my Matched Betting Calculator, you select the ‘Free Bet’ setting and input your odds and free bet stake.
-You can leave the ‘Stake returned’ box unchecked, as Coral will not return your free bet stake with any winnings.
+Again, you must calculate how much you need for your lay stake at Smarkets.
+This time, on my Matched Betting Calculator, you select the ‘Free Bet’ setting and input your odds and free bet stake.
+You can leave the ‘Stake returned’ box unchecked, as Betfred will not return your free bet stake with any winnings.

 Select bet type